loomnetwork/loom-sdk-documentation/docs/en/deposit-and-withdraw-bep2.md

 ./tbnbcli keys add testkey --recover
 ```

 This will import your wallet by recovering it from your seed phrase.
+Note that the recovery seed phrase is just the mnemonic phrase we asked you to save somewhere safe a bit earlier.
 You will be asked to type your password and then to enter your recovery seed phrase:

 ```bash
 Enter a passphrase for your key: